yoavadamlab/VR-setup-for-NeuroImaging/README.md

 ### Reward delivery and lick detection

-A plstic tube (filled with 10% sucrose water for reward delivery), was connected by thin rubber tubes, passing through a solenoid valve, and to a lick port at it's end  [Neurotar lick port](https://www.neurotar.com/the-mobile-homecage/#stability) The solenoid valve was connected to an H-bridge for voltage supply.
+A plstic tube (filled with 10% sucrose water for reward delivery), was connected by thin rubber tubes, passing through a solenoid valve, and with the [Neurotar lick port](https://www.neurotar.com/the-mobile-homecage/#stability) at it's end.
+The solenoid valve was connected to an H-bridge for voltage supply.
 An electrical wire was soldered to the edge of a needle which compose on the lick port.
 This wire was connected to a capacitance sensor for mouse lick detection.

 <img src="https://user-images.githubusercontent.com/98536980/152039358-6db3975e-dfc3-45fc-8f1e-7cf7f580c015.jpeg" width="300" height="350">

-Depend on the experimental setup - we used a motor for motorized control experiment or rotary encoder for freely running experiment:
+We used a motor for motorized control experiments or a rotary encoder for free running experiment:

 ### Motorized control

-The motor was placed on the shaft and is being controlled by [Pololu control center](https://www.pololu.com/docs/0J44/3.1).
+The motor was placed on the shaft and controlled by [Pololu control center](https://www.pololu.com/docs/0J44/3.1).

 <img src="https://user-images.githubusercontent.com/98536980/172154398-65e1c0f4-df8a-4a1f-861c-d0249964dc25.jpg" width="300" height="350">